 My Story

-Increased mental health awareness has led to rising psychological diagnoses, greater demand for therapeutic services, and necessary emotional support for young people.
-Mental and emotional wellbeing has become a primary concern for our generation, and the delivery of psychological therapies is critical in order to support early interventions across childhood, adolescence, and young adulthood.
-My continued training has given me opportunities to learn theory and skills from eminent clinicians and lecturers, whilst exposing myself to current research.
+Increased mental health awareness has led to rising psychological diagnoses and greater demand for therapeutic services for young people.
+Mental and emotional wellbeing has become a primary concern for our generation, and the delivery of psychological therapies is critical in order to provide early intervention across childhood, adolescence, and young adulthood.
+My training thus far has given me opportunities to learn theory and skills from eminent clinicians and lecturers, whilst evaluating the current research.
 I hope that I can share my knowledge, skills, and ideas with you, in a comprehensive way, that applies to your everyday life.
 It is for this reason that I have launched my website for young people and their families.
 Given the correct support, young people have unlimited potential.

 Background

 Previously, I have volunteered for an orphanage in Bolivia, helping to rescue and house street children living in extreme poverty.
 This was my first voluntary support role and the most formative experience of my life.
-Following this, I have continued to pursue a career supporting young people and their mental health, working with professional teams in schools and hospitals alongside my training.
+Following this, I have continued to pursue a career supporting young people and their mental health, working with professional teams in schools, clinics, and hospitals.

 Experience